Using SLES within IBM Power Virtual Server

-You can deploy a Linux® virtual machine (VM) using one of the IBM stock OS images, or you can bring your own Linux image (in OVA format).
+You can deploy a Linux® virtual machine (VM) by using one of the IBM stock operating system (OS) images, or you can bring your own Linux image (in OVA format).

 You can choose from the following options:

-If you choose to register for full Linux subscription, an additional charge will apply to your provisioned VM for Linux support through IBM.
-Full Linux subscription requires use of one of the stock operating system images provided by IBM.
+If you choose to register for full Linux subscription, an extra charge applies to your provisioned VM for Linux support through IBM.
+A full Linux subscription requires use of one of the stock OS images that are provided by IBM.
 In the image menu, select IBM provided subscription to choose one of the IBM stock images.
-For more information on how to provision and register using a full Linux subscription, see Full Linux subscription for Power Virtual Server.
+For more information on how to provision and register by using a full Linux subscription, see Full Linux subscription for Power Virtual Server.

-The Power Virtual Server provides Linux (RHEL and SLES) stock images for SAP and non-SAP applications.
+The IBM® Power® Virtual Server provides Linux (RHEL and SLES) stock images for SAP and non-SAP applications.
 To know more about the SLES versions that are supported, see What versions of AIX, IBM i, and Linux are supported?.

 If you do not choose to use the full Linux subscription for Power Virtual Server you must obtain the subscription directly from the vendor and bring your image.
 After you deploy your Linux VM, you must log in to the VM and register it with the Linux vendor’s satellite server.
 To reach the Linux vendor satellite servers (where you can register and obtain packages and fixes), you must attach a public network to your VM.